 Remember the last time you visited your favorite shop?
-Let’s remember those moments together and see how it relates to e-commerce pricing.
+Let’s relive those moments together and see how you can relate that with e-commerce pricing.

 It costs a lot.
-It’s not a bargain, it’s not a deal so you give up, and probably leave the shop after similar experiences.
+It’s not a bargain, it’s not a deal so you give up, and probably leave the shop after that.

 Wolfgang Digital studied average session lengths for a full year.
 The company found that the average session lasts 3.49 minutes.

 Do you know how many items can a person scan in 1 hour in the e-commerce ecosystem when we take into account that the avg. session is 3.49?
 Around 17 items.

 Let’s expand on this statistic with research from Google’s consumer barometer.